 - Still Procrastinating: The No Regrets Guide to Getting It Done.
 This book, written by another prominent procrastination researcher, Joseph Ferrari, provides insights into why we procrastinate and what we can do to stop.

 - The Now Habit: A Strategic Program for Overcoming Procrastination and Enjoying Guilt-Free Play.
 This book, written by a licensed psychologist, outlines a system to help you learn how to get things done in a timely manner, while eliminating the stress and anxiety caused by them, so you can increase the amount of time you spend having fun without feeling guilty about it.

-If, for some reason, none of the above options resonate with you, other options you should consider are the following:
+If, for some reason, none of the above options resonates with you, other books you should look at are the following: